Fjord Makeshop: Combining Empathy and Virtual Reality for Wheelchair Users

 At Fjord, we’re always focused on human impact when we design services and experiences.
 In the Fjord Makeshop, we’ve been experimenting with ways that virtual reality (VR) can facilitate empathy to help people better understand unfamiliar situations.
 There is a definite challenge with this, however, as VR can often trivialize experiences, turning them into what feels like a game.
 Our mission was to overcome this obstacle and, through our Design Study process, find a way to apply VR and immersive experiences to create more understanding.

 For this project, we sought inspiration from Jason DaSilva’s work on AXS map and the story chronicled in his film, When I Walk, and we were fortunate to be able to consult with him as we moved from research into product conception.
-We’re also fans of the Fjord Austin’s Chaotic R&D wheelchair fitness tracker, which empowers and enables the wheelchair-bound portion of the population to participate in the fitness tracking craze.
+We’re also fans of the Fjord Austin’s Chaotic R&D wheelchair fitness tracker, which empowers and enables the wheelchair users to participate in the fitness tracking craze.

 Immersion to Training